Backpack Rain Covers: The “Love-Hate” Guide to Keeping Your Gear Dry

 The Rain Cover

-Best For: Light rain and keeping the outside of the pack clean from mud.
+Best For: Light rain and keeping the outside of the pack clean from mud and trail debris.

-The Catch: Can blow away in high winds; water can seep down the back panel
+The Catch: Can flap or blow away in high winds; water can still seep down the back panel.

 The Pack Liner

-The Catch: Harder to access gear quickly; does not protect outside pockets.
+The Catch: Harder to access gear quickly; does not protect external pockets or the pack itself.

 The Dry Bag